-- Don't Miss: the annual Hemis Festival, held in June/July each year, with its captivating masked dance.
+- Don't Miss: the annual Hemis Festival, held in June or July each year, with its captivating masked dance.

-As well as being the second most prominent monastery in Ladakh, Thiksey monastery also has a remarkable setting covering one side of a hill.
+As well as being the second most prominent monastery in Ladakh, Thiksey monastery has a remarkable setting covering one side of a hill.
 Its numerous buildings are arranged in ascending order of importance.
-Some people liken it to a small white-washed town, with a slightly fairytale look.
+Some people liken it to a small white-washed town, with a slightly fairy-tale look.
 The monastery is a favorite with tourists, many of whom consider it to be the best monastery in the region.
-One of the highlights there is the Maitreya Temple, which contains a towering 15 meter (49 foot) high statue of Maitreya Buddha.
-It was built to commemorate visit of the 14th Dalai Lama in 1970, and took four years to complete.
-There's a souvenir shop and cafe on the premises, and an inexpensive hotel on the main road.
+One of the highlights there is the Maitreya Temple, which contains a towering 15 meter (49 foot)-high statue of Maitreya Buddha.
+It was built to commemorate the visit of the 14th Dalai Lama in 1970 and took four years to complete.
+There's a souvenir shop and cafe on the premises and an inexpensive hotel on the main road.

 Phuktal Monastery, Zanskar

-If you're into trekking then the isolated Phuktal monastery should definitely be on your list of monasteries to visit!
-The way in which it's been constructed out of the mouth of a huge cave (Phuk means cave) and down into the side of a cliff, fronting a gaping gorge, is simply awe-inspiring.
+If you're into trekking, the isolated Phuktal monastery should definitely be on your list of monasteries to visit.
+Its construction out of the mouth of a huge cave (Phuk means cave) and down into the side of a cliff, fronting a gaping gorge, is simply awe-inspiring.
 There's a river below, and visitors must cross a suspension bridge to reach the monastery.
 During the monsoon season, water pours from the mouth of the cave.
 The monastery itself is not in the best condition, although its almost impossible location more than makes up for it.

-- Location: In the Zanskar region of Jammu and Kashmir.
+- Location: In the Zanskar region of Ladakh.
 The administrative center, Padum, is the closest town.
-From there, it's a two and a half/three day trek to the monastery.
+From there, it's a two-and-a-half- or three-day trek to the monastery.

 Tawang Monastery, Aranachal Pradesh

 The largest monastery in India and perhaps the most superb tourist attraction in Arunachal Pradesh, Tawang monastery is precariously perched at 10,000 feet above sea level, near the border of Bhutan.
 Appearing like a fort, it has ravines on two sides.
-The monastery's prayer hall is magnificently decorated, and early risers can catch the monks performing dawn morning prayers.
+The monastery's prayer hall is magnificently decorated, and early risers can catch the monks performing prayers at dawn.

 - Location: Above Tawang town in Arunachal Pradesh.
 It's reached via Guwahati in Assam and Bhalukpong in Arunachal Pradesh.
 A new cable car transports tourists up to the monastery from the town.
 Do note that Arunachal Pradesh is a restricted area and permits must be obtained.